Companies that invest in developing and nurturing their culture, benefit in many different ways.

 Changing the culture within an organization is no easy task.
 A good starting point would be to evaluate the existing culture.
 There are many metrics that contribute towards this evaluation but Sarah Landrum of Business.com suggests that adaptability (to change), personal wellness, comfort level of the working environment and feeling recognized/supported are the key areas to focus on.

 Culture is often discussed synonymously with engagement, however if you focus purely on improving engagement, you can miss out on some of the key drivers of establishing a great culture.
-Many HR professionals have made the mistake of thinking that company perks are the main ingredients of a strong company culture.
+Many HR professionals have made the mistake of thinking that employee incentive schemes are the main ingredients of a strong company culture.
 Mission and value alignment and employee accountability are other factors that define a culture and would not necessarily be considered a key aspect of employee engagement.

 In an article published by Forbes, author Erika Anderson shared five steps to change company culture: